 When you are considering sailing holidays in Greece, remember that the sailboat serves not just as your transportation, but also as your accommodation and, well, home for the duration of your trip.
 This means that these small boats have kitchens, multiple bedrooms, bathrooms, and storage space all tucked in on board under the deck.
 It’s pretty impressive actually, but it means things are a pretty tight fit.

 I noticed this the most in terms of bedrooms and bathrooms.
 My roommate and I were actually in a 3-person berth but the two of us struggled to be in the same room together at the same time.
 So much so that we worked it out so that we would take turns getting ready just so we could have room to move around.
-Major tip: pack LIGHT when sailing.
-Seriously.
+My biggest tip: Pack light when sailing.
+Trust me on this.

 That being said, I actually liked sleeping on board.
 Once I got into my bed, everything was fine.
 I got to look up through the porthole and we had a fan in our room if it got too hot.
 Plus, there was something really relaxing about falling asleep to the gentle movement of the waves.